Stop your fall allergies before they start with these treatment tips.

 The Three Most Common Causes of Fall Allergies

 - Ragweed: This plant begins to pollinate in late August and persists throughout the fall months.
 Hay fever, or what is more commonly referred to as allergic rhinitis today, is commonly caused by ragweed.
 Wind can cause ragweed to travel for hundreds of miles, so even if you think ragweed doesn’t affect your area, you could be experiencing its symptoms.
-With close to 75% of people with spring allergies also experiencing reactions to ragweed, it’s frequently seen as fall’s largest allergy trigger.
+With close to 75 percent of people with spring allergies also experiencing reactions to ragweed, it’s frequently seen as fall’s largest allergy trigger.

 - Mold: Mold spores are often released with high humidity or dry and windy conditions.
 Therefore, in addition to the mold that comes from moisture inside your home, dampness from dew or rain outside is also a trigger.
 Piles of leaves are known as breeding grounds for mold.
 If you know you suffer from mold allergies, it’s best to begin taking medication before your symptoms start.